-If you would like to set up a study group for your class, please contact your Distance Learning Coordinator at DLCoordinator@gupton-jones.edu or call (770) 593-2257.
+Students who would like to set up a study group for a class, please contact your Academic Advisor via e-mail or call (770) 593-2257.

 Student Records Services

 The Office of Student Records exists to serve the needs of the students, both on-campus and online, and to safeguard the integrity of the students' educational record.
 Records services include requests for transcripts, FERPA information, support of diploma processing, mandated student record keeping, maintenance of student records, information on the College Catalog, Student Handbook, and Academic Calendar.